GoogleCloudPlatform/professional-services-data-validator/docs/installation.md

   terraform/results_schema.json
 ```

-### Create cloud resources - After success
+### Cloud Resource Creation - After success

 You should see a dataset named `pso_data_validator` and a table named
-`results`.
+`results` created inside of your project.

-You are now ready to run data validation commands and output the results to BigQuery.
+After installing the CLI tool using the instructions below, you will be ready to run data validation commands and output the results to BigQuery.
 See an example [here](https://github.com/GoogleCloudPlatform/professional-services-data-validator/blob/develop/docs/examples.md#store-results-in-a-bigquery-table).

 ## Deploy Data Validation CLI on your machine